THE YACHT

 The Deck

 Other deck fittings and equipment.
-Anodized aluminum toe rail with one pair of hawse holes amidships.
-Fairleads at bow and stern and six sturdy 16" aluminum mooring cleats.
+Anodized aluminium toe rail with one pair of hawse holes amidships.
+Fairleads at bow and stern and six sturdy 16" aluminium mooring cleats.
 Pulpit, push pit and lifeline stanchions of stainless steel, with bases bolted to deck.
 Height and spacing conform to ORC requirements.
-The lifelines are isolated and covered with plastic.
-There are open able gates in lifelines amidships and in push pit.
-The life raft is fastened at the deck aft of the main mast.
-Aluminum mast collars and, at the bow, a stainless steel fitting with double chain rollers and fittings for locking two heavy CQR-anchors.
-Stainless steel fitting for heavy Danforth anchor outside lifeline on poop deck.
+All life-lines were replaced with new in November 2010.
+There are gates at lifelines amidships and in push pit.
+Aluminium mast collars and, at the bow, a stainless steel fitting with double chain rollers and fittings for locking two heavy CQR-anchors.
+Stainless steel fitting for heavy Danforth anchor outside lifeline on poop deck, starboard side.
 Foldable access ladder and gangway-combination of stainless steel integrated in pushpit.
 Two stainless steel horse shoe buoy holders on poop deck.
-Anodized aluminum rope coil for 100 m 16mm anchor rode on mizzen mast.
+Anodized aluminium rope coil for 100 m 16mm anchor rode on mizzen mast.
 Lofrans Falcon T1000 electric windlass with covered foot switch.
 Chain pipe with cover in stainless steel.
-Solar panel arrangement on both starboard and port quarters, ajustable 360 degres vertical and horizontal.
+Solar panel arrangement on both starboard and port quarters - ajustable 180 degres vertically and 360 horizontally.
 Stainless steel frames for spray hood and bimini top in cockpit.
-At the foredeck we also have an outlet for pressurized sea water for washing of the deck and the anchor chain.
+On the foredeck we also have an outlet for pressurized sea water for washing of the deck and the anchor chain.

 [Top of page]